-About WICD ABC15 & News Channel 20The station signed-on April 23, 1959 as WCHU-TV (for CHampaign/Urbana).
-It was an NBC affiliate and aired an analog signal on UHF channel 33.
-It was owned by Plains Television Partners and was a low-powered full-time satellite of Springfield's WICS.
-The WCHU signal traveled about 15 miles (24 km) from a transmitter at its studios atop the Inman Hotel in Downtown Champaign.
-However, getting a decent signal from Springfield (85 miles (137 km) west of Champaign) was usually hit-or-miss at best.
-Plains Television had to build a microwave tower in Northwestern Champaign to send the WICS signal to the WCHU studios.
-With a more reliable signal, the station began a more routine schedule on September 14.
-It began broadcasting in color the next year.
+About WICD ABC15 & News Channel 20On April 23, 1959, the station debuted as WCHU-TV (Champaign/Urbana).
+It was an NBC affiliate that broadcast on UHF channel 33 in analog.
+Plains Television Partners owned it, and it was a low-powered full-time satellite of Springfield's WICS.
+The WCHU signal traveled around 15 miles (24 kilometers) from its transmitter at the Inman Hotel in Downtown Champaign.
+Getting a good signal from Springfield (85 miles (137 km) west of Champaign) proved more hit-or-miss.
+Plains Television was required to construct a microwave tower in Northwestern Champaign in order to transmit the WICS signal to the WCHU studios.
+On September 14, the station resumed a more regular schedule with a more dependable signal.
+The next year, it began airing in color.

 Plains Television Partners purchased Danville's WDAN-TV in July 1960.
 On December 19, 1953, that station launched as a low-powered ABC affiliate operating on channel 24 with a signal that radiated around 25 miles (40 km) from its transmitter.
 The Gannett Company owned WDAN, as well as the Danville Commercial-News newspaper and WDAN radio (1490 AM).
 Plains Television altered WDAN-call TV's letters to WICD (for WICS Danville; at the time, FCC regulations required separately-owned stations to have distinct call letters, thus the Commercial-News maintained WDAN radio) and made it a full repeater of WCHU.
 From 1960 through 1967, WCHU/WICD aired various locally produced shows from the Champaign studios.
 WICD's transmitter, however, was not capable of airing local programming in color.